-3. ASSOCIATION OF UNIVERSITIES AND COLLEGES OF CANADA ENTRANCE AWARDS
+ASSOCIATION OF UNIVERSITIES AND COLLEGES OF CANADA ENTRANCE AWARDS

-A number of entrance awards are administered by the Association of Universities and Colleges of Canada (AUCC).
-A student is eligible to apply for one of the following awards if one of his or her parents is employed with a donor company.
-All awards are tenable for any recognized full-time degree course at any Canadian university or college which is a member of the Association of Universities and Colleges of Canada.
-Candidates must be prepared to enter university or college in the year of competition.
-The closing date for receipt of completed applications is June 1.
+A number of awards are administered by the Association of Universities and Colleges of Canada (AUCC).
+All awards are tenable for any recognized fulltime degree course at any Canadian university or college which is a member of the Association of Universities and Colleges of Canada.
 The conditions regarding student averages vary for each scholarship.
-However, candidates must send results of the last two years of secondary school to the AUCC as soon as they are available.